-In 1959, Mr. Rehnquist wrote a letter that revealed what "dif-ferent interpretation" he had in mind-"a judicial philosophy which consistently applied would reach a conservative result."
+In 1959, Mr. Rehnquist wrote a letter that revealed what "dif-ferent interpretation" he had in mind-"a judicial philosophy which consistently applied would reach a conservative re-

-And after the Senate rejected the nomination of G. Harrold Carswell, Mr. Rehnquist wrote The Washington Post, taking issue with its editorial opinion that Mr. Carswell's conservative views on civil rights had made him unsuitable for the Supreme Court.
+And after the Senate rejected the nomination of G. Harrold Carswell, Mr. Rehnquist wrote The Washington Post, taking issue with its editorial opinion that Mr. Carswell's conservative views on civil rights had made him unsuitable for the

-Mr. Rehnquist wrote: "Your editorial clearly implies that to the extent the judge [Carswell] falls short of your civil rights standards, he does so because of anti-Negro, anti-civil rights animus, rather than because of a judicial philosophy which consistently applied would reach a conservative result both in civil rights cases and other areas of the law.'
+Mr. Rehnquist wrote: "Your editorial clearly implies that to the extent the judge [Carswell] falls short of your civil rights standards, he does so because of anti-Negro, anti-civil rights animus, rather than because of a judicial philosophy which consistently applied would reach a conservative result both in civil rights groups.
+Mr. Rehnquist's judicial philsophy has twice prompted him o oppose civil rights measures n the ground that the Governnent should not limit the freelom of individuals in order to comote racial integration.
+But een the Government's efforts to regulate society and preserve he has invariably concluded that individual rights must give way.
+For example: When the Phoenix Cit

-What The Washington Post really wanted, Mr. Rehnquist added, was a "restoration of the Warren Court's liberal ma-jority," which he said would have the result of "not merely further expansion of constitutional recognition of civil rights but further expansion of the constitutional rights of criminal defendants, or pornographers and of demonstrators.
+What The Washington Post really wanted, Mr. Rehnquist added, was a "restoration of the Warren Court's liberal majority," which he said would have the result of "not merely further expansion of constitutional recognition of civil rights but further expansion of the constitutional rights of criminal defendants, or pornographers and of demonstrators.

-It is this threat, which runs through all of Mr. Rehnquist's writings, that has stirred the opposition of Americans for Democratic Action and various ivil rights groups.
+It is this threat, which runs through all of Mr. Rehnquist's writings, that has stirred the opposition of Americans for Democratic Action and various